ujuniordev/task-manager-pp5/README.md

 On the account details page, users can choose to delete their account by clicking the "Delete" button.

+- **F#07 Contact me (using US#10)**

+On the Contact me page the users can send a message to the site admin to clarify questions or report any issues.
+The contact form has a subject and a message field.
+The message is sent as soon as the user hits the submit button and a feedback message is displayed to the user.

 These features and pages collectively enhance the usability and functionality of the app, providing users with a seamless experience for managing tasks and personal account settings.

 ### Prioritization of Feature Development